CYBERPHRENIA/CYB3RPHR3NIA/README.md

 -->
 🌙: Online // ⛔️: AFK or busy w/ skins

-Neurodivergent queer plural and alterhuman [ask if curious!]
-Rotting dancing corpse not scared to bite
+Neurodivergent queer plural and alterhuman [ask if curious] Rotting dancing corpse not scared to bite

-Don't request until we've talked a bit [Tonetags/emotes prefferred to talk, thanks for being patient with me!]
+Don't request until we've talked a bit [Tonetags/emotes prefferred to talk]

 DO NOT COVER, COPY OR CUDDLE! - Cuddles are okay as long as there’s C+H in my name.
 I can accept to be covered from GOOD friends.
 Taking inspo from my skins is okay, but do not copy or post without having my permission.

 DO NOT INTERACT🔪

-× RACISTS, HOMOPHOBES/TRANSPHOBES, SEXISTS, ECT…..
-Stay away from me.
+× RACISTS, HOMOPHOBES/TRANSPHOBES, SEXISTS, ECT…

-× ANTI-FURRIES, ANTITHERIANS OR ANTIALTERHUMANS - Don’t like people having fun expressing themselves?
-Get out.
+× ANTI-FURRIES, ANTITHERIANS OR ANTIALTERHUMANS

-× TROLLS - Y’all just aren’t funny most of the time…
+× TROLLS

-× NO RELIGION FORCING - I don’t care what you believe in or what you are but just don’t force it onto me.
-Everyone have their own beliefs and respect that, I'm a satanist.
+× NO RELIGION FORCING

-MY INTERESTS🥩
+INTERESTS🍬

 OCS/AU: Don’t be shy to share!
 I love hearing about it and helping for ideas, even do crossovers and/or rp. (plz, plz, plz)